ASTM D880 Impact Testing

 Keystone Compliance partners with customers to achieve package compliance.
-We provide comprehensive reports shortly after completion of the testing.
+We provide comprehensive reports shortly after the completion of the testing.
 When packages do not meet the requirements, we assist with finding solutions.
-Lastly, Keystone has a reputation of helping customers achieve their package certifications.
+Lastly, Keystone has a reputation for helping customers achieve their package certifications.

 Summary of ASTM D880 Shipping Containers and Systems Testing

-ASTM D880 can be applied to a number of containers.
-These include but are not limited to bags, barrels, boxes, crates, drums, kegs, pails and sacks.
+ASTM D880 can be applied to several containers.
+These include but are not limited to flexible packages, pouches, bags, barrels, boxes, crates, drums, kegs, pails, and sacks.
 The standard also allows for the testing of pallet loads and palletized units.
 Heavily loaded units can be tested to this standard.

-Impacts are a common occurrence in transportation.
-Regardless of the method of shipment, air, sea, rail or over the road, impacts are common.
+Regardless of the method of shipment, air, sea, rail, or over the road, impacts are a common occurrence in transportation.
 Impacts can occur as containers are dropped from one surface to another.
 They also occur as containers are placed on top of each other.
 Impacts happen during normal actions, but can also happen by accident.

-An ASTM D880 test lab requires a different container setup based on the procedure being tested.
+An ASTM D880 test lab requires a specific container setup based on the procedure being tested.
 In Procedure A, either the actual contents or dummy contents can be used in the container.
 For Procedure B, only the actual contents can be used.
-Regardless of the contents, the container should be strapped, closed and sealed as it would be when it is transported.
+Regardless of the contents, the container should be strapped, closed, and sealed as it would be when it is transported.

-Upon completion of the testing, a test report is completed.
+Upon completion of the testing, a test report is written.
 The test report will contain the following general and specific information:

 - Reference to the test standard and any deviations from the procedure.